WaWiCo/usb-water-metering/README.md

 #
 ### - Water Flow Detection -
+The following code is meant to identify water flow based on the frequencies produced during flow through the piping:
+> water_metering.py

 The signal amplitude coming from the microphone and the frequency bands are the 2 variable to which the paramter need to be adapted.
 Especially the amplitude